Want to View Vimeo from China? This Hack Solves Your Problem

 A website like Vimeo hosts ‘outsider’ opinions that contradict the Chinese government’s selected facts and figures.
 Vimeo went live in 2004 and was blocked by China in October 2009, about six months after the country blocked YouTube.

-VPNs work by constructing a secure connection between your personal Internet device and one located outside China; that is, outside the Great Firewall’s span of influence.
-When you download and install a VPN client, it will allow you to establish an encrypted connection with a computer located in another country.
+VPNs work by constructing a secure connection between your personal Internet device and one located outside China.
+When you download and install a VPN client, it establishes an encrypted connection with a computer located in your home country.
+This allows you to access your Vimeo account.

 Once that connection is secured, all information you upload to or from the Internet passes through said connection.
 From there it is given a new IP address and sent on to the website of your choice.